varunkumardev/amitmerchant1990.github.io/_posts/2020-12-08-make-phpunit-test-reports-detailed-using-textdox.md

 ![php artisan test](/images/php-artisan-test.png)

 But what if you want similar kind of test results from PHPUnit itself?
-Well, Meet **TextDox**.
+Well, Meet **TestDox**.

-## Make test results verbose using TextDox
+## Make test results verbose using TestDox

 [TestDox](https://phpunit.readthedocs.io/en/9.5/textui.html#testdox) is essentially a functionality that comes bundled with PHPUnit which looks at a test class and all the test method names and converts them from camel case (or snake_case) PHP names to sentences.

 Essentially, this makes the test results almost similar like we get using the `php artisan test`.

-To use TextDox, all you'll need to do is use the `--testdox` option with PHPUnit like so.
+To use TestDox, all you'll need to do is use the `--testdox` option with PHPUnit like so.

 ```bash
 $ vendor/bin/phpunit --testdox